-Case Study: Travel information guides and personalised travel planning services developing site specific travel information packs for residents when moving into a new development.
+Case Study: Travel information guides and personalised travel planning services

+Through a combination of the Access West programme and Section 106 funding from developers, South Gloucestershire have been developing site specific travel information packs for residents when moving into a new development.
 The packs include travel information guides showing the sustainable transport options available in the local area, offers of support to try new ways of traveling such as loan bikes and/or bus tickets, as well as a range of travel leaflets and incentives.
-The packs are assembled on the doorstep as a personalised travel planning service, so are
+The packs are assembled on the doorstep as a personalised travel planning service, so are tailored to residents' specific needs.